- Garden / Landscaping / Patio — 243

 Alarms are underrated.
 Just having one isn't good enough.
 Spend as much money as you can afford.
 Don't' bother with dummy alarm systems.
 Thieves are wise to that.
-They'll also bypass cheap systems which doesn't do you any favours.
+They'll also bypass cheap systems that don't do you any favors.
 For maximum security, get an alarm that allows you to monitor your home from your computer or mobile.

 Choose a well-known company, and make sure you get one that secures every single entry point to your home - not just the front and back door.